 To treat astigmatism, the cornea must be made more spherical.
 By changing the pattern of the beam, tissue is removed in one direction more than the other.

 Joe Maloy is a member of USA Triathlon’s national team.
-He is the 2014 US National Triathlon Champion and is currently ranked 24th in the world.
+He is the 2014 US National Triathlon Champion.
 He’s competed professionally since 2010 and recorded top finishes internationally on 5 of the 7 continents.

 He underwent Dr. Leahey’s LASIK Eye Surgery procedure in 2011 and has greatly benefited from the freedom LASIK afforded him in both his competitions and his daily life.

 “Deciding to undergo the LASIK Eye Surgery procedure with Dr. Leahey was one of the best decisions I’ve ever made.
 I trusted his experience and his professionalism, and I would not hesitate to do it again.
 I walked into the room blind as a bat, and I walked out with 20/15 vision.
 After having the procedure in 2011, I have enjoyed a freedom that my life with contacts would have never allowed.”

 Photorefractive keratectomy (PRK) is a procedure that is approved by the FDA to treat mild to moderate degrees of myopia, hyperopia and/or astigmatism.
 It is a surface ablation technique that is an alternative to LASIK for certain individuals.

 NearVisioin CK (conductive keratoplasty) is an FDA-approved procedure for temporary hyperopic correction (farsightedness) andpresbyopia (near vision).